Selected Stories of Philip K. Dick

-Selected Stories of Philip K. Dick is a collection of science fiction stories by Philip K. Dick.
+Selected Stories of Philip K. Dick is a collection of science fiction stories by American writer Philip K. Dick.
 It was first published by Random House in 2002.
 Many of the stories had originally appeared in the magazines Planet Stories, Fantasy and Science Fiction, Imagination, Space Science Fiction, Astounding, Beyond Fantasy Fiction, Orbit, Galaxy Science Fiction, Fantastic Universe, Amazing Stories, Rolling Stone College Papers, Omni and Playboy.